 BIOL 341.
 Cell Biology.
 (CIP: 26.0401) Class Hours: 3 Lab hours: 0 Total Credit Hours: 3 This course is an introduction to the regulation of cellular structure and function at the molecular level with an emphasis on the integration of biological and chemical aspects at the molecular level.
-Prerequisites: BIOL 323 BIOL 345.
-Neurobiology.
-(CIP: 26.1503) Class Hours: 3 Lab hours: 0 Total Credit Hours: 3 An investigation of neurons and the nervous system.
-Topics include action potential, synaptic transmission and neuromodulation; the processing of sensory information in visual and auditory systems, and other senses; sensory integration and motor behaviors; neural mechanism of learning and memory, sleep/wakefulness, and reward and decision-making.
-Prerequisites: BIOL 169.
+Prerequisites: BIOL 323

+Lab Hours: 3 Total Credit Hours: 4